coupergateway/couper/docs/website/content/2.configuration/4.block/proxy.md

   },
   {
     "default": "\"default\"",
     "description": "Defines the proxy request name.
-Allowed only in the [Definitions Block](definitions).", "name": "name",
+Allowed only in the [`definitions` block](definitions).", "name": "name",
     "type": "string"
   },